-This is why the people considered as thought leaders, experts, or just influential people, are mostly either in the tech industry in general or are involved in Ecommerce.
+This is why the people considered thought leaders, experts, or just influential people, are mostly either in the tech industry in general or are involved in eCommerce.

 What is shapeless is flexible and the virtual world is arguably the most flexible space in the world.
 Scalability includes downsizing which can be crucial at times of crisis like the pandemic.

-Ecommerce stores and platforms have the capability to serve small, niche audiences or a mainstream audience of millions.
+Ecommerce stores and platforms can serve small, niche audiences or a mainstream audience of millions.
 And it was already growing and shrinking all over the years without breaking so we can definitely say that it is scalable.

 Specialization and Customization